 After your closing remark, put a comma, 2–4 lines of space, and your signature.

-Your signature should include your first and last name and a few other details depending on the needs of the reader.
+Depending on the reader’s needs, your signature should include your first and last name and a few other details.

 Include your email address, job title, company name, phone number, work address, company logo, or a short quote that shows who you are or what you do in your signature.